ku-sldg/plih/_simple/1-Arithmetic-Expressions.md

 interp x = eval (parseAE x)
 ```

 Use the notation you are most comfortable with.
+There is no advantage to either, but function composition more closely resembles the mathematics of interpreter construction.

 ## Discussion